jku-win-dke/AISA-XMI-Mapper/plugins/aixm_5-1-1.md

 ### 2.2.
 Basic methods of mapping

-For mapping of different stereotypes, the following basic methods are used:
+For mapping of different stereotypes, the following basic methods are used (but there are exceptions):
 1. Attributes of a UML class are mapped into optional property shapes with the AIXM datatype being a target node.
 Example attribute name of AirportHeliport:

 		aixm:AirportHeliportTimeSlice